jberet/jsr352/wildfly-jberet-samples/deserialization/README.md

 from job xml name (the job cache is gone after WildFly restart), even though job id differs from job xml name.

 * deploy to WildFly
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.startJobNameDifferent`,
-* run org.jberet.testapps.deserialization.DeserializationIT.startJobNameDifferent, the job execution will fail as the test app throws exception, and the test will pass with the expected job failure.
+the job execution will fail as the test app throws exception, and the test will pass with the expected job failure.
-* restart WildFly
+* optionally, restart WildFly
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.startJobNameDifferentRestart`,
-* run org.jberet.testapps.deserialization.DeserializationIT.restartJobNameDifferent, which should complete successfully.
+which should complete successfully.